hamstah/awstools/kms/env/README.md

 Decrypt environment variables encrypted with KMS, SSM or Secret Manager.

 Flags:
       --help                    Show context-sensitive help (also try --help-long and --help-man).
-      --assume-role-arn=ASSUME-ROLE-ARN
+      --kms-prefix="KMS_"       Prefix for the KMS environment variables --ssm-prefix="SSM_"       Prefix for the SSM environment variables --secrets-manager-prefix="SECRETS_MANAGER_"
+                                Prefix for the secrets manager environment variables --secrets-manager-version-stage="AWSCURRENT"
+                                The version stage of secrets from secrets manager --refresh-interval=0      Refresh interval
+      --refresh-action=RESTART  Action to take when values have changed --refresh-max-retries=5   Number of retries when failing to refresh the config --assume-role-arn=ASSUME-ROLE-ARN
                                 Role to assume
       --assume-role-external-id=ASSUME-ROLE-EXTERNAL-ID
                                 External ID of the role to assume --assume-role-session-name=ASSUME-ROLE-SESSION-NAME
                                 Role session name
       --region=REGION           AWS Region
       --mfa-serial-number=MFA-SERIAL-NUMBER
                                 MFA Serial Number
       --mfa-token-code=MFA-TOKEN-CODE
                                 MFA Token Code
+      --session-duration=1h     Session Duration
   -v, --version                 Display the version
-      --kms-prefix="KMS_"  Prefix for the KMS environment variables --ssm-prefix="SSM_"  Prefix for the SSM environment variables --secrets-manager-prefix="SECRETS_MANAGER_"
-                           Prefix for the secrets manager environment variables --secrets-manager-version-stage="AWSCURRENT"
-                           The version stage of secrets from secrets manager
+      --log-level=warn          Log level
+      --log-format=text         Log format

 Args:
   <command>  Command to run, prefix with -- to pass args